mattermost/docs/source/channels/use-mattermost-google-calendar-plugin.rst

 - See a summary of today's events by entering the slash command ``/gcal today`` in the message text field.
 - See a summary of tomorrow's events by entering the slash command ``/gcal tomorrow`` in the message text field.
 - See a summary of the week's events by entering the slash command ``/gcal viewcal`` in the message text field.
-- Schedule a daily summary of your Google Calendar to be sent to you in a direct message by entering the slash command ``/gcal summary time 8:00AM`` in the message text field.
-Replace the time based on your preference.
-Every day at the scheduled time, you'll receive a list of your events in a direct message.
+- Update your plugin preferences any time by entering the Mattermost slash command ``/gcal settings`` in the message text field.